-- 8. Service line sample.
-A one (1) liter sample of water, collected in accordance with the lead and copper provisions of these rules only, that has been standing for at least six (6) hours in a service line. - 9.
+- 6. Service line sample.
+A one (1) liter sample of water, collected in accordance with the lead and copper provisions of these rules only, that has been standing for at least six (6) hours in a service line. - 7.
 Single family structure.
-For the purpose of the lead and copper provisions of these rules only, a building constructed as a single family residence that is currently used as either a residence or a place of business. - 10.
-Standard Methods for the Examination of Water and Wastewater, 18th Edition.
-This refers to the document published by the American Public Health Association, American Water Works Association, and the Water Environmental Federation in 1992 which is hereby incorporated by reference without any later amendments or modifications.
-To obtain a copy, contact the American Public Health Association at 1015 Fifteenth Street NW, Washington DC, 20005. - 11.
+For the purpose of the lead and copper provisions of these rules only, a building constructed as a single family residence that is currently used as either a residence or a place of business. - 8.
 Subdivision.
-Any land which is divided, or proposed to be divided, into fifteen (15) or more lots or tracts, whether contiguous or not, for the purpose of sale, lease, rental, or construction of permanent structures on lots or tracts as part of a common plan; or where subdivided land is offered for sale or lease, or where structures are constructed by a single developer or a group of developers acting in concert and where the lots or land or structures are contiguous or known, designated, or advertised as a common unit or by a common name.
-The lots or land tracts and structures shall be presumed, without regard to the number of lots or dwellings covered by each individual offering, as being offered for sale or lease as part of a common plan. - 12.
+Any land which is divided or proposed to be divided into fifteen (15) or more lots or tracts, whether contiguous or not, for the purpose of sale, lease, rental or construction of permanent structures on lots or tracts as part of a common plan; or where subdivided land is offered for sale or lease, or where structures are constructed by a single developer or a group of developers acting in concert and where the lots or land or structures are contiguous or known, designated or advertised as a common unit or by a common name.
+The lots or land tracts and structures shall be presumed, without regard to the number of lots or dwellings covered by each individual offering, as being offered for sale or lease as part of a common plan. - 9.
 Supplier of water.
-Any person who owns, controls, or operates a public water system. - 13.
+Any person who owns, controls or operates a public water system - 10.
 Surface water.
-All water which is open to the atmosphere and subject to surface runoff; this includes all tributary streams and drainage basins, natural lakes, and artificial reservoirs above the point of the water supply intake. - 14.
+All water which is open to the atmosphere and subject to surface runoff; this includes all tributary streams and drainage basins, natural lakes and artificial reservoirs above the point of the water supply intake. - 11.
 System with a single service connection.
 A system which supplies drinking water to consumers via a single service line. - (T) Terms beginning with the letter T. - 1.
 Too numerous to count (TNTC).
 The total number of bacterial colonies exceeds two hundred (200) on a forty-seven millimeter (47 mm) diameter membrane filter used for coliform detection. - 2.
 Total organic carbon (TOC).
-Total organic carbon in milligrams per liter (mg/L) measured using heat, oxygen, ultraviolet irradiation, chemical oxidants, or combinations of these oxidants that convert organic carbon to carbon dioxide, rounded to two (2) significant figures.
+Total organic carbon in milligrams per liter (mg/l) measured using heat, oxygen, ultraviolet irradiation, chemical oxidants, or combinations of these oxidants that convert organic carbon to carbon dioxide, rounded to two (2) significant figures. - 3.
+Total trihalomethanes (TTHM).
+The sum of the concentration in mg/l of the trihalomethane compounds, trichloromethane (chloroform), dibromochloromethane, bromodichloromethane and tribromomethane (bromoform), rounded to two (2) significant figures. - Transient noncommunity water system.
+A public water system that is not a community water system, which has at least fif-